matrix-org/matrix-spec-proposals/proposals/2314-backfill-current-state.md

 ## Security considerations

-Requesting servers should be resilient to the `room_version` field in the response not matching that in the `m.room.create` event in `pdus`.
+1. Requesting servers should be resilient to the `room_version` field in the response not matching that in the `m.room.create` event in `pdus`: a malicious or buggy server could return conflicting data.

-In the case of a domain-name hijack, this may make recovering rooms that the domain name was in easier.
+2. In the case of a domain-name hijack, this may make recovering rooms that the domain name was in easier.
 However, since a domain name hijack will lead to other servers potentially sending PDUs with the required event IDs to allow backfill and state querying, this does not constitute a meaningful increase in attack surface.
 Proposals such as MSC1228 are expected to mitigate.